3JTek/General-Assembly-Notes/module-04/testing-react-components.md

 We must also create a script in our `package.json` to let us run our tests in terminal.

-Add the following script just underneath any existing `start` or `build` scripts:
+* Add the following script just underneath any existing `start` or `build` scripts:

 ```
 "test": "node_modules/.bin/_mocha --require ignore-styles test/helper \"test/**/*_test.js\""
 ```

-Hello
+You may want to split our your test scripts into `test:server` and `test:client` if you are testing front and back.